arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Obtain Arizona Family Court Records In Person

-To obtain Arizona family court records in person, interested persons may locate the courthouse where the case was filed/heard and query the office of the clerk of courts.
-In most cases, the requesting party will be required to also obtain the required legal authority if the record of interest contains confidential information.
+To obtain Arizona family court records in person, interested persons may locate the courthouse where the case was filed/heard and query the office of the Clerk of Courts.
+In most cases, the requesting party must also obtain the required legal authority if the record being sought contains confidential information.
 Generally, most confidential information can only be accessed by making in-person requests.
-This is also true for some trial transcripts and mental health related records presented during the course of the proceedings.
+This is also true for some trial transcripts and mental health-related records presented during the proceedings.

 Once found, the official court record custodian may be queried during official working hours.
-Requestors are generally required to provide details of the required record including the names of the parties involved, the case file number and/or docket information, and the date the case was filed or judgment delivered.
-Additionally, the requesting party may also be required to cover the cost of their request as well as present a government-issued ID and any other relevant documents required to validate their request.
+Requestors are generally required to provide details of the required record, including the names of the parties involved, the case file number and/or docket information, and the date the case was filed or judgment delivered.
+Additionally, the requesting party may also be required to cover the cost of their request and present a government-issued ID and any other relevant documents required to validate their request.

 How to Obtain Arizona Family Records Via Mail

 Arizona family court records may also be accessed by making mail-in requests to the courthouse where the case was filed/heard.
-To request a record via mail, interested requestors are advised to inquire about the requirements for making these requests from the clerk of the concerned court.
+To request a record via mail, interested requestors are advised to inquire about the requirements for making these requests from the Clerk of the concerned court.
 In most cases, mail-in requests require that the requestor prepare a written request containing information regarding the parties involved as well as general case information.
-Requestors may also be required to enclose a copy of their government-issued ID, a cheque or money order receipt for any indicated fees and a self-addressed envelope.
+They may also be required to enclose a copy of their government-issued ID, a cheque or money order receipt for any indicated fees, and a self-addressed envelope.

 Specialized Family Court Records In Arizona

-Arizona family courts maintain a variety of specialized records and decrees along with records of court-proceedings and trial transcripts in family-case hearings.
-These specialized records include decrees of marriage dissolutions as well as judgements pertaining to child custody, adoptions and the execution of wills as well as other financial claims.
-Like other records, specialized family court records may be accessed by interested and eligible persons.
-However, the eligibility requirements for obtaining these records generally varies with the information contained in the record.
+Arizona family courts operate various specialized records and decrees along with records of court-proceedings and trial transcripts in family-case hearings.
+These specialized records include decrees of marriage dissolutions as well as judgements pertaining to child custody, adoptions, and the execution of wills as well as other financial claims.
+Like other records, interested and eligible persons may access specialized family court records.
+However, the eligibility requirements for obtaining these records generally vary depending on the information contained in the record.

 How to Access Adoption Records In Arizona

-Arizona adoption records are generated and maintained by the state’s vital records office.
-However, being a closed records state, Arizona state law only permits selected individuals to access these records including adult adoptees and legally authorized intermediaries.
-To request adoption records, interested and eligible persons may make in-person requests to the state vital records office.
-The requesting party will be required to verify their eligibility by presenting a government-issued ID, or court order/subpoena.
-In addition to this, requestors are required to provide information regarding the adoptee, including their full name and date of birth (if known)
+Arizona adoption records are generated and maintained by the state's vital records office.
+However, being a closed records state, Arizona state law only permits selected individuals to access these records, including adult adoptees and legally authorized intermediaries.
+Interested and eligible persons may request adoption records in-person at the state vital records office.
+The requesting party must prove their eligibility by presenting a government-issued ID or court order/subpoena.
+In addition to this, they may be required to provide information regarding the adoptee, including their full name and date of birth (if known)

 How Do I Access Divorce Court Records in Arizona?

-As per Arizona state laws, divorce court records are maintained by the Clerk of the Superior Court in the jurisdiction where the decree was made.
-This record is not available from the office of the Bureau of vital records.
+Per Arizona state laws, divorce court records are maintained by the Clerk of the Superior Court in the jurisdiction where the decree was made.
+This record is not available from the Office of the Bureau of Vital Records.

-As such, persons who are interested in accessing divorce records may do so by locating the record custodian in the county where the event occurred.
-Requestors are generally required to provide information regarding the divorce in order to access the record of interest.
-This may include the personal information of the parties involved as well as the place and date of the divorce.
-However, requests for certified divorce records may also require that the requestor provide identifying information to confirm their eligibility.
+As such, persons interested in accessing divorce records may do so by locating the record custodian in the county where the event occurred.
+Requestors are generally required to provide information regarding the divorce to access the record of interest.
+This may include the parties' personal information and the place and date of the divorce.
+However, requests for certified divorce records may require the requestor to provide identifying information to confirm their eligibility.

 disclaimer